December 13, 2017

 1. Data Breaches, Phishing, and Email Security

-Large companies made headlines in 2017, falling victim to cyber attacks and data breaches that compromised millions of customer records.
-Many of these cyber attacks were the result of phishing or spoofing techniques that use various methods designed to trick the recipient into giving up his or her personal information.
+Large companies made headlines in 2017 by falling victim to cyber attacks and data breaches that compromised millions of customer records.
+Many of these cyber attacks were the result of phishing or spoofing techniques using various methods designed to trick the recipient into giving up his or her personal information.
 Phishing emails and malicious attachments are still the main causes of data breaches, with 91% of all cyber attacks originating from a phishing email.

-Not to be outdone, Uber recently disclosed in November that hackers stole 57 million driver and rider’s personal information including phone numbers, email address, driver license numbers, and names.
+Not to be outdone, Uber disclosed in November that hackers stole 57 million drivers’ and riders’ personal information including phone numbers, email address, driver license numbers, and names.
 The attack actually took place in 2016, but was concealed for more than a year and included a $100,000 ransom payment to the attackers.
-Hackers are leveraging the personal information stolen, including names and email address, to target and personalize phishing emails in an attempt to gather login information or trick victims into downloading malicious payloads.
+Hackers are leveraging the stolen personal information, including names and email address, to target and personalize phishing emails to gather login information or trick victims into downloading malicious payloads.

-Google Docs was exploited by a phishing scam in May that resulted in more than 1 million Gmail users being compromised.
-While representing less than 0.1% of Gmail’s active users, the impact wasn’t large but goes to show even the most tech-savvy companies in the world struggle with falling victim to phishing emails and data security.
+Google Docs was exploited by a phishing scam in May, resulting in more than 1 million compromised Gmail users.
+While representing less than 0.1% of Gmail’s active users, the impact wasn’t large, but shows even the most tech-savvy companies in the world can fall victim to phishing emails and data security.

-Yahoo, who was acquired by Verizon in 2016, recently clarified in October 2017 that in fact all 3 billion of its accounts were hacked in a 2013 cyber attack, tripling its earlier estimate of the size.
-Hackers were able to use a ‘spear phishing’ email to gain access to a Yahoo employee’s credentials to break into the company’s systems.
+Yahoo clarified in October 2017 that in fact all 3 billion of its accounts were hacked in a 2013 cyber attack, tripling its earlier scope estimate.
+Hackers were able to use a “spear phishing” email to gain access to a Yahoo employee’s credentials to break into the company’s systems.
 Yahoo remains the largest data breach of the 21st century that we are aware of.

 Silver lining?
-Email authentication and security, like DMARC, made strides this past year, aiming to fight back at email phishing serving as the vehicle for many data breaches.
+Email authentication and security, like DMARC, made strides this past year, aiming to fight email phishing as the vehicle for many data breaches.
 This past October, the Department of Homeland Security announced it is requiring federal agencies to implement DMARC on their sending domains within 90 days.
-Furthermore, ISPs that support DMARC has significantly grown over the past year, with 4.8 billion inboxes now supporting DMARC, representing 76 percent of the current global email accounts.
+Furthermore, ISPs supporting DMARC grew significantly over the past year, with 4.8 billion inboxes now supporting DMARC, representing 76% of current global email accounts.